itk-dev/openid-connect/README.md

 To use the package...

+## Tests

+To run tests...

+## Coding standards

+The coding standard we use...

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details